 The issue centers on a North Carolina statute, N.C.
 General Statute 133-32, which is designed to prevent favoritism in public contracting at the local level.

-Larry Davis, Assistant City Manager; His current responsibilities directly oversee GSF’s funding streams and contractual compliance, administers the financial systems that process payments to GSF and supervises the Internal Audit department, the office that is supposed to investigate any irregularities or compliance issues with city contracts, which didn’t happen with the entirety of GSF’s $304,800 2023 taxpayer allocations, which Abuzuaiter and Holston voted for;
+Larry Davis, Assistant City Manager; His current responsibilities directly oversee GSF’s funding streams and contractual compliance, administers the financial systems that process payments to GSF and supervises the Internal Audit department, the office that is supposed to investigate any irregularities or compliance issues with city contracts, which didn’t happen with the entirety of GSF’s $304,800 2023 taxpayer allocations, which Abuzuaiter and Holston voted for.
+Greensboro’s Internal Audit department only signed off on $40,000 of GSF spending in it’s annual reviews, even though the foundation received by far more taxpayer monies, as Larry Davis must have been aware of;

 Under North Carolina law (NCGS § 133-32), it is unlawful for contractors, which includes the GSF, to give gifts or favors to public officials involved in awarding or administering public contracts, which includes Trey and Larry.
 It was also illegal for Davis and Davis to accept such gifts, as the actions may constitute quid pro quo arrangements or outright bribery under state and federal law.